KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 ![test-drag](/static/img/egg-inc/test-drag.png)

-🎉 Excellent, it has dragged the research menu down.
-Now I am very certain I have everything needed to control the device.
+🎉 Excellent, it dragged the research menu down.
+Now I am confident that I have everything I need to control the device.

 # Step 4
 In this step I will create some utility scripts.